Census dates

 Requirements for Commonwealth Supported students

 If you are in a Commonwealth Supported Place or in an Australian Full-Fee place and are accessing a HELP loan, there are Australian Government eligibility criteria that you must meet to maintain Commonwealth support.
-These include Student Learning Entitlement (SLE) and completion rate requirements introduced from 1 January 2022 that relate to your enrolment and academic progress.
+These include Student Learning Entitlement (SLE) introduced from 1 January 2022 that relate to your enrolment and academic progress.
 These apply to subjects you are enrolled in after their census date.

 Commonwealth Supported Place students